Diocese of Lansing: Sex abuse cases

-On September 14, 2020, Joseph Comperchio, a former teacher employed by the diocese at St. John Catholic School in Jackson, Michigan, was arrested in Fort Myers, Florida.
-He was charged with two counts of first-degree criminal sexual conduct and four counts of second-degree criminal sexual conduct.
-Comperchio reportedly committed these acts at the school between 1974 and 1977.
-Following his arrest, Comperchio was denied bond.
+In September 2020, Joseph Comperchio, a former teacher at St. John Catholic School in Jackson, was arrested in Fort Myers, Florida.
+He was charged in Michigan with two counts of first-degree criminal sexual conduct and four counts of second-degree criminal sexual conduct.
+Comperchio committed these acts at the school between 1974 and 1977.
+He was convicted and sentenced in 2021 to 12 to 30 years in prison.